 - State sales tax of 4.225 percent and any local sales tax due on the net purchase price (the purchase price less trade-in allowance or other allowance, if any).
-Local sales tax (or local use tax, if applicable) is based on the rate where you live, not where you bought the trailer.
+Local sales tax is based on the rate where you live, not where you bought the trailer.

 NOTE: If you owned and operated the trailer in another state for at least 90 days prior to titling and registering in Missouri, no sales tax is due.
 Owners who have owned the trailer for less than 90 days and paid sales tax to another state, less than the amount of Missouri State and local taxes, will be required to show proof of payment of those taxes and also pay the difference of the two amounts.

 - $22.50 – 3-year registration